khawajaosama/Deep-Learning-Binary-Classification-for-Rocks-and-Mines/README.md

 ## REQUIREMENTS:

-These are the important librariries that you will need in order to process this project:
+These are the important libraries that you will need in order to process this project:

 ```
 - Tensorflow